matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- If a client can reasonably be expected or recover from an exception, make it checked exception.
+- :star: If a client can reasonably be expected or recover from an exception, make it checked exception.
-- If client cannot do anything to recover from the exception, make it unchecked exception (Runtime).
+- :star: If client cannot do anything to recover from the exception, make it unchecked exception (Runtime).

 **Why does runtime exception not require an explicit exception handling.**